Auto Accident FAQ

 - What are my options if the other driver doesn't have car insurance?

 You may be told that you don't need a lawyer to file a claim for financial compensation after a car accident.
 Technically, that is true.
-But by having an experienced car accident attorney on your side, you can be sure your rights are being protected and that you are being treated fairly.
+But by having an experienced attorney on your side, you can be sure your rights are being protected and that you are being treated fairly.

 Remember, insurance companies will likely try to pay you as little as possible.
 They may offer you a lowball settlement that does not come close to covering the damages you have suffered.
 We can determine the amount of compensation you deserve.
-And we have the resources to investigate your accident to prove that another's negligence led to your injuries.
+And we have the resources to investigate to prove that another's negligence led to your injuries.

 We encourage you to consult with an attorney before making any decisions about your claim.
 Our law firm offers a free consultation.
 We can review the details of your case, answer all your questions and explain your options so you can make an informed decision about what to do.